 ❌ Yubico Security Key NFC

-Although every key looked worse for wear after this test, all security keys except for the Nitrokey FIDO2 worked flawlessly over USB after we ran them over with a car.
+Although they looked worse for wear, all security keys except for the Nitrokey FIDO2 worked flawlessly over USB after we ran them over with a car.
 The Titan keys, living up to their name, were the only ones to continue to work over NFC.

 Now imagine your smartphone going through the same tests